pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 from the S3 console,
 look at the "Access" column.

-For Amazon S3,
-these are the Access permissions:
+Amazon S3 has the following Access permissions:

 - *Public* - Everyone has access to one or more of the following:
 List objects, Write objects, Read and write permissions
 - *Objects can be public* - The bucket is not public.
-But anyone with apprpriate permissions can grant public acccess to objects.
+But anyone with appropriate permissions can grant public access to objects.
 - *Buckets and objects not public* - The bucket and objects do not have any public access.
 - *Only authorized users of this account* - Access is isolated to IAM users and roles.